dfds/shared-workflows/docs/CONTRIBUTING.md

 # How to Contribute

 Contributions to this project are very welcome!
 We follow a fairly standard pull request process for contributions.
+It is **NOT** recommended to create a PR before a branch is ready for review, because every commit to that PR will trigger a new version of the readme.
+This will eventually break the flow and block a PR from being merged.

 ## How to add a workflow

 - Clone the repository
 - Create a new branch
-- Add your shared workflow in `.github/workflows` folder
+- Add your shared workflow in `.github/workflows` folder or action in `.github/actions`
 - Add an example of usage in the `examples` folder

 ### Naming convention